 We believe - and always have done – that one of the biggest things individuals and businesses can do to tackle climate change is to switch to 100% renewable power.

-This week’s report from the IPCC confirms that energy is one of the four critical components the public, government and policy makers need to act on in order to limit the rise of the planet’s temperature to 1.5C.
+October's report from the IPCC confirms that energy is one of the four critical components the public, government and policy makers need to act on in order to limit the rise of the planet’s temperature to 1.5C.

 “The next few years are probably the most important in our history,” Dr Debra Roberts this week, one of 60 authors of the new UN report.

 The study details how quickly the planet is heating up and the likely impacts of a warmer world.
 Since pre-industrial times, the experts who make up the International Panel on Climate Change (IPCC) estimate the planet’s temperature has increased by 1C.

 The Paris Agreement, signed in 2015, committed the 195 nations present to work on reducing global temperatures to “well below 2C” with an aspiration to limit the rise to 1.5C.